Chicago in 1871

 Prominent Chicagoans had founded the Relief and Aid Society in 1851.
 The First Special Report of the Chicago Relief and Aid Society details how the Society organized relief efforts.
 Members of the Society formed committees on shelter, employment, transportation (people and supplies), reception, and correspondence (to deal with visitors and letters), distribution (food, clothing, and fuel), and health and sanitary issues.

 Although churches and schools acted as temporary shelters, winter was approaching and the city needed a long-term solution.
 The Society hoped to provide small but comfortable houses to all those who had owned or leased the lots on which they lived before the Fire.
 These families received prepared materials and either constructed the building themselves or hired builders.
 The houses came in two sizes: 20 x 16 feet for families of more than three; and 12 x 16 feet for smaller families.
 Also included were a cooking stove, utensils, chairs, a table, bedstead, bedding, and crockery.
 The total cost for house and furnishings was $125.
 In addition to these individual homes, four barracks were built to lodge an additional one thousand families.
 There was no systematic process for distributing food during or immediately after the Fire.
 Relief groups quickly streamlined this process, so that an organized system provided fixed rations on a regular basis.
-Food and fuel for an average family was provided at a cost to the relief effort of about $3.10 per week.
+Food and fuel for an average family were provided at a cost to the relief effort of about $3.10 per week.

 Clothing was another immediate concern.
 While second-hand summer items were readily available, here again the onset of cold weather was a problem.
 As ready-made clothing was scarce, ladies’ associations swung into action sewing and providing piece goods so that the victims could make their own clothes.